 ENGTANGLED MINDS

 Drawing on her identity as a biracial, multilingual filmmaker, Julie Mallozzi weaves a rich tapestry of these culturally distinct altered-state practices.
-A final thread offers a meditative throughline connecting the protagonists’ experience: from a temple in Massachusetts, Buddhist nuns chant rhythmically in Cantonese, offering insights earned through deep meditation.
+A final thread offers a meditative throughline connecting the protagonists’ experience: from a temple in Massachusetts, Buddhist nuns chant rhythmically in Cantonese and offer insights gained through deep meditation.
 Their presence echoes across each journey, illuminating how ancient wisdom can connect us to a shared consciousness in the pursuit of healing from within.

 “Your unconscious mind can also be a tremendous resource to you... how is it going to serve you today?"